 Houseplants are beautiful additions to any home.
 They can liven up a room and make the place feel more inviting.
 Many people like to keep plants as a hobby.
 Unfortunately, sharing your space with plants and a curious cat can be a recipe for disaster.
 If you own cats and plants, you may already be familiar with the destruction that cats can cause.
 Chewing, digging, and tipping plants over seem to provide endless entertainment for felines.

 The good news is that you can cat-proof your plants so this doesn’t happen again!
 In this article, we go over seven tips and tricks to keep your curious cat’s nose, paws, and claws out of your plants.

-Seven Tips & Tricks to Cat-Proof Your Plants
+The 7 Tips to Cat-Proof Your Plants

 Try these tips to stop your cat from destroying your plants.

 Many cats dislike citrus.
 You can spray lemon, orange, or lime juice diluted with water on the leaves of your plant.
 One bite and your cat won’t be coming back for more.
 Be sure not to use any essential oils, though, as these could be toxic to your cat.

 If you don’t want to spray your plants, add citrus peels or banana peels to the soil.
 The scent of these alone can be a diversion.

 There are sprays on the market that can be used if you don’t want to make your own.

 In addition to citrus, you can add coffee grounds, and pine cones to the soil to make it unappealing to your cats.
 The smell of the coffee will deter your cat, and the pine cones placed on top will prevent it from scratching the soil and accidentally ingesting it.

 2. Move the Plants